Goutham-Senthil/QSAR/README.md

 ### Running the project

 1. install the requriemts as per the requriemts.txt
-2. Run Code_1A.ipynb until you save the dataset (extract all compounds from DrugBank)
+2. Run Code_1A.ipynb until you the mark down that says `save the dataset`  (extract all compounds from DrugBank)
 3. Run the full ChEMBL_dataset_extraction.ipynb
+4. Run the remaining of Code_1A.ipynb

 This project aimed to answer the following research questions